 Other Employee's

 Plan Police's Plan

 Actuarial assumptions:

-Investment rate of return/Discount rate 7.2% 7.2%
+Investment rate of return/Discount rate 7.0% 7.0%

 Projected salary increases 2.5% + Merit 2.5% + Merit

 Cost-of-living adjustments (COLAs) 0.0% 0.0%

-Inflation is included at 2.5% for both Plans.
+^{}Inflation is included at 2.5% for both Plans.

 For both Plans, the total pension liabilities are measured based on assumptions pertaining to the interest rates, inflation rates, and employee demographic behavior in future years as a collective.
 The assumptions were used based on the results of an actuarial experience study conducted in 2016, details of which are provided in the presentation of that study to the Board of Trustees.
-This is a change from the previous year reporting that used an actuarial experience from the study conducted in 2011.
 It is likely that future experience will not exactly conform to these assumptions.
 The emerging liabilities may be higher or lower than anticipated to the extent that actual experience deviates from these assumptions.
 The more the experience deviates, the larger the impact will be on the future financial statements.